How to Deal with Rude Customers: 7 Best-Working Strategies

 2. Product issues

-If you broke your promises given to clients, leave no stone unturned and save the day.
+If you broke your promises to clients, leave no stone unturned and save the day.
 First, you should regularly check with your developer team if all systems are operating.
-Once an outage, a bug, or a malfunction get in the way, be ready to act on a previously developed plan:
+Once an outage, a bug, or a malfunction gets in the way, be ready to act on a previously developed plan:

-- Inform your clients expressing your sincerest apologies and tell you’re on it, so there is nothing to worry about;
+- Inform your clients expressing your sincerest apologies and tell them you’re on it, so there is nothing to worry about;

-- Make sure you have ETA of bug fixes and let people know about scheduled product activities that may lead to problems;
+- Make sure you have an ETA of bug fixes and let people know about scheduled product activities that may lead to problems;

 - Have all your best coworkers work out the bugs ASAP;